Jeffrey Epstein Had Sex With Teen While On ‘Work Release’ After 2008 Conviction, Lawsuit Alleges

 But it is not just criticism plaguing the Palm Beach police, as now an official investigation has been launched by the Florida Department of Law Enforcement.

-Doe’s lawsuit is among three that have been filed in over the past week.
+Doe’s lawsuit is among three that have been filed over the past week.
 Another, filed by a Priscilla Doe, claims that Epstein “forced himself on [her] and took her virginity against her will and wishes,” in addition to keeping her a “virtual prisoner” on his Caribbean island.

 The third, under the name Lisa Doe, echoes similar complaints.